YusukeIwaki/camscanshare/docs/README.md

 ## Notes

 - `public/mockups/` contains standalone interactive mockups embedded from the main documentation page.
+- `public/image_lifecycle/` contains standalone HTML diagrams used by the image lifecycle documentation page.
 - `public/algorithm/` contains sample images and generated assets used to explain detection and filter behavior.